An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Experiments

 \subsubsection{Training Details}

-For the training of the ArSSR model, in each step of training, we first randomly sample 15 LR-HR patch pairs (i.e., $N=15$ in Equ. \ref{loss}) from the training set, and then we randomly sample 8000 voxel coodrinates (i.e., $\mathcal{K}=8000$ in Equ. \ref{loss}) from each HR patch as the inputs of the decoder network.
+For the training of the ArSSR model, in each step of training, we first randomly sample 15 LR-HR patch pairs (\ie $N=15$ in Equ. \ref{loss}) from the training set, and then we randomly sample 8000 voxel coordinates (\ie $\mathcal{K}=8000$ in Equ. \ref{loss}) from each HR patch as the inputs of the decoder network.
 We use Adam optimizer \cite{Adam} to minimize the L1 loss function and the hyperparameters of the Adam are set as follows: $\beta_1=0.9,\ \beta_2=0.999,\ \varepsilon={10}^{-8}$.
-The learning rate starts from ${10}^{-4}$ and decays by factor 0.5 every 200 epochs.
+The learning rate starts from ${10}^{-4}$ and decays by a factor of 0.5 every 200 epochs.
 The total number of training epochs is 2500, which takes about 12 hours on a single NVIDIA TITAN RTX 24G GPU.
 The best model is saved by checkpoints during the training.